heavyind/vue-starter/README.md

 ...more to come...

 \*The component (not the actual DOM object) is already gone, though.
-Log something within `destroyed` to test this.
+Log something within `destroyed` to confirm that the message is in the console before the transition ends.